Neonatal fragment crystallizable receptor: Cancer

+Therapeutic applications

 Half-life extension of therapeutic proteins

 The identification of FcRn as a central regulator of IgG levels led to the engineering of IgG-FcRn interactions to increase in vivo persistence of IgG.
 For example, the half-life extended complement C5-specific antibody, Ultomiris (ravulizumab), has been approved for the treatment of autoimmunity and a half-life extended antibody cocktail (Evusheld) with 'YTE' mutations is used for the prophylaxis of SARS-CoV2.
 Engineering of albumin-FcRn interactions has also generated albumin variants with increased in vivo half-lives.
 It has also been shown that conjugation of some drugs to the Fc region of IgG or serum albumin to generate fusion proteins significantly increases their half-life.

 There are several drugs on the market that have Fc portions fused to the effector proteins in order to increase their half-lives through FcRn-mediated recycling.
 They include: Amevive (alefacept), Arcalyst (rilonacept), Enbrel (etanercept), Nplate (romiplostim), Orencia (abatacept) and Nulojix (belatacept).
 Enbrel (etanercept) was the first successful IgG Fc-linked soluble receptor therapeutic and works by binding and neutralizing the pro-inflammatory cytokine, TNF-α.

-Targeting FcRn to treat autoimmune disease

-Multiple autoimmune disorders are caused by the binding of IgG to self antigens.
-Since FcRn extends IgG half-life in the circulation, it can also confer long half-lives on these pathogenic antibodies and promote autoimmune disease.
-Therapies seek to disrupt the IgG-FcRn interaction to increase the clearance of disease-causing IgG autoantibodies from the body.
-One such therapy is the infusion of intravenous immunoglobulin (IVIg) to saturate FcRn's IgG recycling capacity and proportionately reduce the levels of disease-causing IgG autoantibody binding to FcRn, thereby increasing disease-causing IgG autoantibody removal.
-More recent approaches involve the strategy of blocking the binding of IgG to FcRn by delivering antibodies that bind with high affinity to this receptor through their Fc region or variable regions.
-These engineered Fc fragments or antibodies are being used in clinical trials as treatments for antibody-mediated autoimmune diseases such as primary immune thrombocytopenia and skin blistering diseases (pemphigus), and the Fc-based inhibitor, efgartigimod, based on the 'Abdeg' technology was recently approved (as 'Vyvgart') for the treatment of generalized myasthenia gravis in December 2021.

-Non-Autoimmune applications of FcRn and Fc-Fusion Proteins
+Fc-fusion proteins and non-autoimmune applications

 Beyond autoimmune disease, FcRn biology has been leveraged in other therapeutic areas by exploiting Fc-fusion proteins to extend half-life via FcRn-mediated recycling.
 In oncology, Fc-fusion formats are used to improve the pharmacokinetics of immunomodulatory agents and tumor-targeting biologics.
 For example, aflibercept (VEGF-Trap), a VEGF-binding Fc-fusion protein used in cancer and ophthalmology.
 In enzyme replacement therapy (ERT), Fc fusion has been applied to extend circulating levels of recombinant enzymes; an example is elosulfase alfa-Fc, investigated for treating mucopolysaccharidosis IVA.
 These approaches harness FcRn's recycling pathway to enhance therapeutic durability and reduce dosing frequency.